-Jade plants are succulent houseplants, which makes them fairly resilient and easy to grow indoors—plus, they’re long-lived.
+Jade plants are succulent houseplants, which makes them fairly resilient and easy to grow indoors—plus, they’re capable of living a long, long time with proper care!
 See how to care for your jade plant.

 With their thick, woody stems and oval-shaped leaves, jade plants have a miniature, tree-like appearance that makes them very appealing for use as a decorative houseplant.
 They live for a very long time, often being passed down from generation to generation and reaching heights of three feet or more when grown indoors.